intdel/PeataSound/README.md

 Errors may occur.

 It is running on Linux as well as Windows.
+However, Windows has the only official support.

 Requirements
 -------------